Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ministry of Finance is seeking comments on the draft Decree amending and supplementing a number of articles of Decree 123/2020/ND-CP regulating invoices and documents.

-Article 1.6.b of the draft (amending Article 10.5 of Decree 123/2020/ND-CP) stipulates that invoices must show the buyer's identification code.
+Article 1.6.b of the draft (amending Article 10.5 of Decree 123/2020/ND-CP) stipulates that the invoice must show the buyer's identification code.

-Regarding this regulation, VCCI said that businesses consider it unfeasible because requiring buyers to declare information about identification codes will be a "blocking point", causing buyers to not want to receive invoices because they do not want to declare this information.
+Regarding this regulation, VCCI said that businesses consider it unfeasible because requiring buyers to declare information about identification codes will be a "blocking point", causing buyers to not want to get invoices because they do not want to declare this information.

-Second, the seller does not have a mechanism to confirm whether the identification code provided by the buyer is correct or not, whether it meets the conditions of "legal identification code and electronic authentication" or not to display on the invoice.
+Second, the seller does not have a mechanism to confirm whether the identification code provided by the buyer is correct or not, whether it meets the conditions of "legal identification code and electronic authentication" or not to show on the invoice.

-Regarding the regulation on issuing invoices for passenger transport businesses using taxis with fare calculation software in Article 1.5.b of the Draft (amending Article 9.4 of Decree 123/2020/ND-CP), VCCI believes that the regulation on sending taxi invoice data to tax authorities after each trip, according to businesses' feedback, may lead to some difficulties in the actual implementation process.
+Regarding the regulations on issuing invoices for passenger transport businesses using taxis with fare calculation software in Article 1.5.b of the Draft (amending Article 9.4 of Decree 123/2020/ND-CP), VCCI believes that the regulation on sending taxi invoice data to tax authorities after each trip, according to businesses' feedback, may lead to some difficulties in the actual implementation process.

 In that case, businesses may be fined for transferring data at the wrong time.
 Therefore, it is recommended that the drafting agency consider amending the above regulation to facilitate businesses in their operations.